zyeeda/install-opencv/README.md

 #### How to check for native memory leaks
 Since the OpenCV Java bindings wrap OpenCV's C++ libraries there's opportunities for native memory to leak without being able to detect it from Java (jmap/jhat).
+The Java bindings make use of the finalize method which is generally bad practice.
+I have removed many of these and will continue to clean them up via patching.
+Some of the bindings create new Mat objects and subclasses of Mat without calling Mat.release().
+This will cause native memory leaks and I'm patching these as they are encountered.
+The real fix is for the code to be corrected, so patching is not required.
+I have submitted bugs regarding the memory leaks, but until the code is fixed patching is the only cure.
 These are the steps required to analyze a Java program using OpenCV (or any JNI based app).
 * Install Valgrind and the Valkyrie GUI
     * `sudo apt-get install valgrind valkyrie`
 * Profile application
     * `cd /home/<username>/workspace/install-opencv/opencv-java`
-    * `valgrind --trace-children=yes --leak-check=full --xml=yes --xml-file=/home/<username>/canny.xml java -Djava.compiler=NONE -Djava.library.path=/home/<username>/opencv-2.4.x/build/lib -cp /home/<username>/opencv-2.4.x/build/bin/opencv-24x.jar:bin com.codeferm.opencv.Canny`
+    * `valgrind --trace-children=yes --leak-check=full --num-callers=15 --xml=yes --xml-file=/home/<username>/canny.xml java -Djava.compiler=NONE -Djava.library.path=/home/<username>/opencv-2.4.x/build/lib -cp /home/<username>/opencv-2.4.x/build/bin/opencv-24x.jar:bin com.codeferm.opencv.Canny`
 * Examine Valgrind output
     * `valkyrie`
     * Open canny.xml